rkuo/angular-guide/README.md

 If the testing in jsFiddle does not run, make sure Angularjs in Framework & Extensions, and No wrap - in <head> are selected.

 ## step-3-scope

 Because the different scope, same variables called "name" may have different values.

 - we added a js file called script.js, which defines two scopes.
-	- we have ng-controller="GreetCtrl" in one <div>, and ng-controller="ListCtrl" in the other `<div>`, they are different scopes. which refer to diiferent values.
+- we have ng-controller="GreetCtrl" in one <div>, and ng-controller="ListCtrl" in the other `<div>`, they are different scopes, which refer to diiferent values.
 - To make display/view more specific for different scopes, we use red color border for different scopes.
 This is defined in CSS file.

-- Controller is in js
+Controller is in js

 	function GreetCtrl($scope) {
 		$scope.name = 'World';
 		}
 	function ListCtrl($scope) {
 		$scope.names = ['Igor', 'Misko', 'Vojta'];
 	}